Visit BenQ Education website for education solutions

 How do the top XGA projectors compare when it comes to key features such as lamp life, image quality, and price?

-If you are looking for a mainstream projector to impress your audience and effectively communicate in even well-lit spaces, then you should look at one of these three top-selling models of XGA projectors.
-These models offer a traditional 4:3 format that is popular in businesses and classrooms for spreadsheets, engineering drawings and project management applications.
+If you are looking for an affordable projector to impress your audience and effectively communicate in even well-lit spaces, then you should look at one of these four popular models of projectors.
+In 2023, over 60,000 units XGA projectors were purchased for businesses and classrooms, as well as for golf simulation.
 So which models are the best – and how much do they cost?
 We’ll look at top selling models from brand leaders BenQ and Epson to help you decide using the following criteria:

 100” Brightness Comparison